 Preventing money laundering can remove criminals’ incentives to traffic weapons, trade drugs or engage in human trafficking, and helps to reduce corruption to create a better, safer society.

 Conveyancing is a common method for disposing of or converting criminal proceeds due to criminals being able to launder large amounts of money in a single transaction.
-This is highlighted by the National Crime Agency (NCA) who suggested that in 2016, 50 per cent of legal sector Suspicious Activity Reports (SARs) were linked to property transactions.

 What is the CLC’s role?